GBHS Photo Competition 2023

-The New Zealand Fish and Game Council in cooperation with the New Zealand Game Bird Habitat Trust is running a photo competition.
+The New Zealand Fish and Game Council, in cooperation with the New Zealand Game Bird Habitat Trust, is running a photo competition.

-In some instances a photo of a harvested bird will be accepted however it must be tasteful and highlight the bird well.
+In some instances, a photo of a harvested bird will be accepted, but it must be tasteful and highlight the bird well.

 The Habitat Stamp is traditionally launched on February 2nd each year in acknowledgement of World Wetland Day.

-The competition is open to anyone, except those directly involved with the competition and judging (including their families and relatives).
+The competition is open to anyone except those directly involved in the competition and the judging panel (including their families and relatives).

 By submitting an entry for the competition, your parent/carer/guardian is deemed to have given such consent and to agree to the use of the entry as described in these terms and conditions.